fedenunez/creative-theme-jekyll/index.md

 & Olufsen** products alongside with the most popular Home Automation brands.

-Out of the box, **BeoLiving Intelligence** is in **BASIC** mode, meaning that it has most of its capabilities limited. **BeoLiving Intelligence** is upgradable to **BeoLiving Intelligence PRO**, a full professional smart home solution through a one-time paid license fee. **BeoLiving
+Out of the box, **BeoLiving Intelligence** is in **BASIC** mode, meaning that it has most of its capabilities limited. **BeoLiving Intelligence** is upgradable to **BeoLiving Intelligence PRO**, a full professional smart home solution through a one-time paid license fee.
-Intelligence PRO** transforms into the custom installer dream controller.
-With its Real-Time Configuration platform, it provides the simplest yet most powefull way to integrate, control and automate an entire home.
-Even if you don't own any **Bang & Olufsen** products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted **BeoLiving App**.

 The next table shows the comparison between **BeoLiving Intelligence BASIC** and **BeoLiving Intelligence PRO**:

 <table class="table">